 A. Every company must decide what best practices work in its particular context and objectives.
 But, from my experience, here are a few practices leading companies have done to help improve ESG performance:

 - Benchmark performance and set KPIs.
 Companies can use tools such as the B Corp certification to benchmark ESG performance against itself and other companies.
-This allows a company to understand how its business model is impacting various stakeholders, set KPIs, and focus on very specific areas of improvement that aligns with its mission and objectives.
+This allows a company to understand how its business model is impacting various internal and external groups, set KPIs, and focus on very specific areas of improvement that aligns with its mission and objectives.

 - Provide employees a sense of purpose.
 Ensure everyone at the company understands what the company is trying to accomplish, both its financial and ESG objectives, and build excitement and a sense of purpose.
 Ultimately, a company’s employees are its biggest ambassadors, so getting this right is important.
 If you treat your employees well, you will attract better talent, and your product will improve.
 I recently heard of one company that has a $10,000 fund that it gives to one employee every year who may need it for unexpected emergencies or circumstances.
 This may not be realistic for all companies, but it’s a good example of putting employees first.